 So many skip a meal or snacks trying to lose weight and all they are doing is telling their bodies to hold onto every calorie possible because your body knows you’re going to make it wait to eat.
 The only hard part is deciding what to eat.
-These protein no bake chocolate energy bites are one of our solutions.
+These protein no bake oatmeal energy bites are one of our solutions.

 Protein No Bake Chocolate Energy Bites

-A long time ago my cute friend, Ali posted these awesome energy bites that went completely wild on pinterest.
+A long time ago my cute friend, Ali posted these awesome energy bites that went completely wild on Pinterest.
 Everyone loves them!
 They are a great little snack and you don’t have to feel guilty as if you’d baked up some mozzarella sticks or something.
 Wait, did she just throw mozzarella sticks out there as a snack?
 Pretty much.
 But don’t worry, I’ve given up that Jr. High habit.
 Although now that we are talking about them, gosh dang that sounds good!

 Ok, focus, girl, focus.